 THEA 110.
 Theatre Fundamentals - An introduction of the foundations of text analysis for the stage, presenting common vocabulary and concepts of the theatre event as an art form and examining how theatre is created.
-Emphasis is placed upon the understanding and appreciation of theatre in today's society.
+Concentration is placed upon the understanding and appreciation of theatre in today's society.
 Course offering to be announced.
-Three semester hours.
+One semester hour.